Q: Dear Healthier Talk,

 Clearly a diet of skim milk, soy burgers and rice cakes isn’t the answer.
 Eating like our recent relatives will get you the results you’re looking for, and have you enjoying eating while you get there.

-Dump the low-fat diet and drop the weight
+Dump the low-fat diet to lose weight

 Don’t beat up on yourself Frustrated, you’re actually off to a great start!

 Getting some movement every single day will go a long way to helping you get fit again.
 Try adding in something else active that you love such as dancing or swimming to keep things interesting so you don’t get bored.
+You’ll begin to lose weight without even trying.

 Next up is a diet change.
 But don’t worry, you’ve already made one recently and managed to stick to it despite the lousy taste.
 So this change should be easy peasy.